siduck76/nvim-base16.lua/README.md

 - when you finish testing you're theme, you can contribute by puting your file in `base46/themes/<YOUR FILE NAME>.lua`

+### tips

+- use a highcontrastcolor e.g: yellow or red and run neovim command `:hi` to figure out what highlightings uses this color
+- install the `nvim-treesitter/playground` plugin to help you inspect highlightings are used
+- use the `:Inspect` command (required treesitter playground)
+- use `:TSCaptureUnderCursor` will open a buffer of queries that define the highlightings

 ## Examples